 2. Heat-Styling Tools

 You know that residue you often see on your heat styling tools?
 That’s not meant to stay there.
 Remove the gunk with a mixture of baking soda and water.
 Mix the two until you create a paste-like consistency.
-Take a cloth and dip it into the paste and apply to the flat iron plates or curling iron barrel (make sure they are unplugged!).
+Take a cloth and dip it into the paste and apply it to the flat iron plates or curling iron barrel (make sure they’re unplugged!).
 Let the mixture sit for a few minutes, then gently scrub the plates of your flat iron.
 Remove any excess baking soda with a clean, damp cloth and allow your tools to dry.
 When it comes to your blowdryer, rinse concentration nozzles and diffusers with a soapy solution.
 Dishwashing liquid or shampoo works just fine.